 High screen time can result in physical problems like sore eyes, headaches and tiredness, disturbed sleep patterns, especially if they look at screens close to bedtime, and a stiff neck and spine.

-- no screen time for children under 2 (although it’s fine for small children to be involved when the family chats via video link because it’s a social experience)
+- no sedentary (sitting) screen time for children under 2 (although it’s fine for small children to be involved when the family chats via video link because it’s a social experience)

-- children aged 2 to 5 should have less than 1 hour in total throughout the day — preferably watching with an adult watching
+- children aged 2 to 5 should have less than 1 hour sedentary screen time in total throughout the day — preferably watching with an adult

 - children aged 5 to 17 years are recommended to limit recreational screen time to 2 hours or less a day, and preferably with positive social interactions and experiences